ibin7777/MyStarterPackageWin10/Foobar2000 profile/README.md

+1. install,
+2. Delete everything in the path `%appdata%\foobar2000`,
-Paste all the file into:
+3. Unzip, and paste all the files there.
-%appdata%\foobar2000